 Chapter 36: Working in the Time of Trump.
 Tammy is in her new artist studio in the River Arts District.
 But she’s so distraught about America’s new president that she’s finding it exceedingly difficult to concentrate on her work.

 Chapter 37: “That’s not trying; that’s doing.”
-Tammy meets three of her fellow artists who work in the same building full of studios where she, too, has taken a studio.
+Tammy meets three of her fellow artists who work at Riverview Station, where she, too, has taken a studio.

 Chapter 38: Climate change.
-Todd gets a new chef gig, so he, Charlie, Tammy and Frank have a discussion about that, which doesn’t go particularly well.
+Todd is offered a job as the head chef at a leading restaurant in Los Angeles.
+He, Charlie, Tammy and Frank have a discussion about that opportunity, which doesn’t go particularly well.

 Chapter 39: Whatever’s happening is happening.
-Charlie and Tammy at the airport, just before Charlie leaves Asheville for Los Angeles.
+Charlie and Tammy are at Asheville airport, just before Charlie leaves for Los Angeles to join Todd.

 Chapter 41: Showtime.
-For the first time in her life, Tammy is in a position to sell her paintings.
+For the first time in her life, Tammy is in a position to sell her paintings, which people clearly love.
 She has real mixed feelings about that.
 During an opening at the Riverview Station art studios, she has to face those feelings.

 Chapter 42: Dance to the Music.
 After the opening, Tammy goes out with Makayla, one of her fellow artists at Riverview Station Studios.
 They talk about life and men.
 Afterwards, back in Makayla’s studio, the two women kiss.